 Our rich culture has given us many dialects, foods, and even types of Sarees!
 We will take you on a tour of the country, one Saree at a time!

-Ranging from materials used, draping style, and the story infused between the folds of the saree, let’s find out different types of Sarees that will send you hunting down your mom’s closet and trying out different styles.
+Ranging from materials used, draping style, and the story infused between the folds of the saree, let’s find out different types of Sarees and saree names that will send you hunting down your mom’s closet and trying out different styles.

-Learn how to wear saree with us as we learn about the significance of different types of Saree.
+Learn how to wear saree with us as we learn about the significance of different types of Saree and the names of sarees in India.
 The next wedding you attend is going to be a style-packed event as you flaunt your new sense of our cultural pieces of clothing.

 Vivacious colors, royal borders, and the rich silk give Kanjeevaram Saree an ornate aura.